sirbuig/operating-systems/docs/week-4/understand_fork.md

 ## Sample for code visualization

 Before getting deeper, there is a sample code we will give you.
-It will generate an image based on what processes are created in a c file.
+It will generate an image based on what processes are created in a C file.

-**Prerequisites** : Download graphviz on your machine.
+**Prerequisites** : Download `graphviz` on your machine.

 **Usage** :

-1. create a file named : `forks.log`
+1. create a file named `forks.log`
-2. Run the `script.py` code in a separate terminal.
+2. Run the `script.py` code in a separate terminal
 3. Run the `template.c`

 ```python title="script.py"